 4. Establish your brand’s expertise

-More and more brands are springing up daily and seeking the attention of customers.
+More and more brands are springing up daily and seeking the attention of potential customers.
 One way to stand tall among the rest is when you are perceived as the leader in your industry.
 No better way to do this, than to educate your customers.

 5. Great for lead qualification

 When you consistently give your audience informative and action-filled content, you’ll find it easy to qualify them as leads.
-This is because, as Pamela Vaughan, the marketing manager at Hubspot puts it:
+This is because, as Pamela Vaughan, the principal marketing manager at Hubspot puts it: